LucaSpanedda/Terminal_Tedium_Patches/README.md

 Pure Data patches  for the mxmxmx's Terminal Tedium Eurorack module (with raspberry PI zero and PD Vanilla used for this patches)

 # 8-tapes.pd
 ### 1.01
-8-tapes is a granular algorithm for the Terminal Tedium that have 8 indipendent tapes.
+8-tapes is a granular algorithm for the mxmxmx's Terminal Tedium that have 8 indipendent tapes.
 1 second that you can record per tape.
 For each tape you can read a section that goes from 1 millisecond to the full recording of 1 second.